Eric Trump Admits He'll Be Sharing Business Info With Father, Pres. Donald Trump

 Eric Trump went on to say that these reports to his father would come “probably quarterly.”
 This means that he would most likely have to discuss business material with President Trump simply because he would have no choice but to do so.
 When you talk to him about quarterly material, especially profits, he can obviously suggest things.
 However, the conflict of interest issue comes into play here.

 As one would imagine, Democratic groups have slammed Eric Trump over his comments.
 Most said on day one that President Trump would never fully be removed from his business.
-Clearly, his children running the business was understandable in theory but in reality everyone knew going in that Trump would never fully be out of the loop.
+Clearly, his children running the business was understandable in theory but in reality, everyone knew going in that Trump would never fully be out of the loop.
 One group, American Bridge, spoke out big time about Eric Trump’s comments.
-Their spokesman Brad Bainum claimed…
+Their spokesman Brad Bainum claimed the following.

 “Trump refused to sell off his business holdings, and now he’s breaking his ‘blind trust’ with ‘zero contact’ promises to start receiving regular updates on how effectively he’s getting rich while sticking it to the American people.
 The Trump family continues to violate public trust, shatter ethical norms, and brazenly sell out the American people to profit off of the presidency.
 The only person winning in Trump’s America is Trump, and he’s doing it at the country’s expense.”